-You can get more information about joining a clinical research study by reading the publication "Medicare and Clinical Research Studies" on the Medicare website (https://www.medicare.gov).
+You can get more information about joining a clinical research study by visiting the Medicare website to read or download the publication "Medicare and Clinical Research Studies.
+(The publication is available at: www.medicare.goc/Pubs/pdf/02226-Medicare-and -Clinical-Research-Studies.pdf.).